 LAHURNIP and Accountability Counsel requested the expertise of Mr. Mark Cherniak, an independent Staff Scientist with the U.S. office of Environmental Law Alliance Worldwide (ELAW).
 ELAW’s report found there were serious gaps in the IEE, including:

-- Incorrect geographic coordinates for the location of the transmission line;
+- Issues with geographic coordinates for the location of the transmission line;

 - Failure to consult with people under the transmission wires;